-Prohibition: May not be counted with MATH1111, MATH1011, MATH1901, MATH1906.
-Classes: 2 lectures, 1 tutorial per week.
+Prohibition: May not be counted with MATH1111, MATH1011, MATH1901, MATH1906, MATH1021, MATH1921, MATH1931.

 This unit begins with a brief introduction to complex numbers, and then builds on the calculus content of HSC Mathematics Extension 1, focusing on the ideas underpinning the calculus, and exploring the calculus of functions of two variables.
 Topics covered include the following: